ffbogusia/policypilot-rag-studio/README.md

 # PolicyPilot RAG Studio

-Transparent, local-first RAG engineering lab for policy and security documents.
+Transparent, local (first) RAG engineering lab for policy and security documents.

 ## Why this project exists

 PolicyPilot RAG Studio demonstrates how to build a Retrieval-Augmented Generation system that is transparent, testable and cost-aware.

-The goal is not to build a random chatbot.
 The goal is to show the full RAG pipeline:

 - document ingestion,
 - chunking,